jishmachiraykal/Embedded-Linux-Using-Beaglebone-Black/uEnv.txt_and_Initramfs/README.md

+* uEnv.txt is used to set the values of the u-boot environment variables and also to define new environment variable and initialize values. fat32  is not a RAM/ROM based file system

 * Reset the board, so the board will boot from eMMC and halt at u-boot so that u-boot prompt will open.
 In the u-boot command prompt type help it will show all the operations it performs

 * If u-boot prompt is not working, then hold the space bar and hit the reset button. u-boot prompt will be entered and type boot to go back to normal boot prompt